 to join our Board of Directors.

-We are looking for board members to join us as we look to Thrive in 2023.
+We are looking for board members to join us as we look to grow in 2024.

 We are looking for board members that are looking to get involved in a small non-profit and help it grow.

 *People that that have a passion for inclusion in the community